Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/ccc/nov-1.md

 The Cooldog Programming Club is a club that hosts a programming competition each week.
 Each member of the Cooldog Programming Group starts out in the year with K points.
 Each week during their meeting, the Cooldog Programming Group organizes a competition, where members can gain points if they are the first to solve the question.

-More specifically, in a competition, the member(s) that receive the highest score have their points doubled and the runner up(s) will get 3 points.The points of all other members remain unchanged.
+More specifically, in a competition, the member(s) that receive the highest score have their points doubled and everyone else gets 3 participation points.

 The organizers would like to keep track of Joe’s points, but as they suck at math,, they have enlisted you to assist them.